julien-boudry/Condorcet/Docs/VotingMethods.md

 This order can be changed using option system _(see example below)_.

 ###### Sorting score before electing
-If more candidates than seats fill the quotas directly before outcome comparaison, then the ranking of elected candidates is ordered using the initial score table.
-If a tie persists, tie-breaker chaining concerning rank by chaining single-winner methods and comparing candidates.
+If more candidates than seats fill the quotas directly before the outcome comparison, then the ranking of elected candidates is ordered using the initial score table.
+If a tie persists, a tie-breaker chaining concerning rank by chaining single-winner methods and comparing candidates.
 If this is not enough, use the alphabetical order.
-Methods used to do it are the following in that order: ```SchulzeMargin → SchulzeWinning  → SchulzeRatio  → BordaCount  → Copeland  → InstantRunoff  → MinimaxMargin  → MinimaxWinning  → DodgsonTidemanApproximation  → FirstPastThePost```
+The methods used to do it are the following in that order: ```SchulzeMargin → SchulzeWinning  → SchulzeRatio  → BordaCount  → Copeland  → InstantRunoff  → MinimaxMargin  → MinimaxWinning  → DodgsonTidemanApproximation  → FirstPastThePost```
-This can be changed by passing an option to the method, with an ordered array populated by method names. _(see example below)_
+This can be changed by passing an option to the method with an ordered array populated by method names. _(see example below)_
-Ranked-Pairs or Kemeny-Young are not used by default, because they are slow (or in practice impossible) for elections with many candidates, performance for them are not polynomials.
+Ranked-Pairs or Kemeny-Young are not used by default because they are slow (or in practice impossible) for elections with many candidates.
+Because performance for them are not polynomials.

 #### Code example<!-- {docsify-ignore} -->